YAML Syntax & Structure

 Troubleshooting

-Error: Include file not found: config/missing.yaml
+Error: Include file not found: common/missing.yaml

 Error: Environment variable 'DB_HOST' not found

-Error: Template file not found: sqls/customers/list.sql
+Error: Template file not found: customers.sql

 Next Steps

-- SQL Templating: Learn Mustache template syntax
+- SQL Templating — Mustache syntax